Easy-to-Read Circuit Breakers

 Hide Cords at Home

-To hide the cords, I built a chase from plywood and painted it to match my walls.
+To hide the wires, I built a chase from plywood and painted it to match my walls.
 I used 1/2-in. plywood for the back and sides and hardboard for the front panel. — John Fontaine

 Wire Soldering Made Easier